thales-e-security/header2go/README.md

 - [ ] Pointers to structs that contain pointers.
 (Makes the `convertFromXXX` functions more complicated).
 - [ ] Function pointers (e.g. `typedef CK_RV(*CK_C_Finalize) (CK_VOID_PTR pReserved);`, which is a type called `CK_C_Finalize` that is a function returning `CK_RV` and taking an arguments of type `CK_VOID_PTR`.)
 - [ ] Arbitrary return types
+- [ ] Submit a PR to the github.com/elliotchance/c2go to refactor their code, ensuring we don't need to copy bits across to this project.

+## Acknowledgements

+This project uses the Clang AST parsing capabilities from https://github.com/elliotchance/c2go.
+Mostly this is achieved by importing packages, however a small amount of code has been copied into `translate/astparse/parse.go`.
+The license and copyright information is noted in that file.